sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

 +redirect: process.env.IS_LOCAL ? "http://127.0.0.1:5173" : ViteStaticSite.site.url,
 ```

-Note that when we are developing locally via `sst start`, the `IS_LOCAL` environment variable is set.
+Note that when we are developing locally via `sst dev`, the `IS_LOCAL` environment variable is set.
 We will conditionally redirect to `127.0.0.1` or the site's URL depending on `IS_LOCAL`.

 {%change%} Also remember to import the `ViteStaticSite` construct up top.